Dennis Jubilant: Air-conditioned Jubilant

 Kowloon Motor Bus also received one air-conditioned Jubilant coach with Alexander KB bodywork and put it into service in 1980.
 The air-conditioner was driven by a separate engine mounted at the rear.
 However, the air conditioning proved unreliable and was removed in 1983.
 The coach was downgraded to a bus few years later.

 Withdrawal

 China Motor Bus wrote off one of its Dennis Jubilants after a fire in 1993.
 The other 29 buses were transferred to New World First Bus on 1 September 1998 after the franchise of CMB was terminated, they were replaced by new buses by September 1999.

-Kowloon Motor Bus also had two of its Jubilants prematurely withdrawn, and in 1994 started to withdraw the rest of its Jubilants.
+Kowloon Motor Bus also had two of its Jubilants prematurely withdrawn, and in 1994 started to withdraw the rest.
 During the process of withdrawal, some of the Jubilants took over the role of the Leyland Victory Mark 2 (the competitor of Dennis Jubilant) in the fleet.
-The last bus was withdrawn in January 2000.
+The last was withdrawn in January 2000.